Database A to Z

 Oxford Reference Online (Oxford Press): Search the content of over 100 subject-specific dictionaries, encyclopedias, almanacs, and atlases using the Oxford Reference Online database.

-Psychology and Mental Health Encyclopedia (Salem Health): This comprehensive databas covers notable theories, people, social issues, life stages, the physiology and anatomy of the nervous system, and various mental illnesses or conditions.
-Off campus link
+Psychology & Behavioral Health (Salem): This comprehensive database covers notable theories, people, social issues, life stages, the physiology and anatomy of the nervous system, and various mental illnesses or conditions.

 Scribner Writers Online Series (Gale Virtual Reference Library): Bio-critical essays on the lives and works of more than 1,400 important authors from around the world.
 Entries include concise essays, citations, and biographical information that places the author's work in personal and historical context.
 Prior to fall 2012, the library subscribed to this series in print.
 The print sets can be found in R 810.9 AME (American Writers) and R 820.9 BRI (British Writers).